nguyenhads/learn-python/SOLID-principles/README.md

 ## Design patterns and SOLID principle

 - `SOLID` is a set of principles for writing maintainable and scalable code.
+  - To make the code more maintainable and easier to quickly extend the system with new functionality without breaking the existing ones.
+  - To make the code easier to read and understand, thus spend less time figuring out what it does and more time actually developing the solution.
+  - Introduced by Robert Martin (Uncle Bob).

-Here is a brief explanation of each principle along with an example in Python:
+- Here is a brief explanation of each principle along with an example in Python:

 ## **Single Responsibility Principle (SRP)**